Do I want to be in this relationship? Part I

 Repeat the process above with any discrepancies between what life with this this partner offers you and your Ideal Vision.
 Over time the Modified Vision will change, get more fleshed out and take a life of its own.
 Your image of your future will become imbued with the person with whom you are considering a long-term relationship.
 Once you feel like you’ve had the conversations (or enough for now anyway) then take a step back and ask yourself, “Given that I can’t have the Ideal Vision because I live in reality, would I like to accept the offer to embark upon the creation of this Modified Vision with this person?”
 Just keep in mind that if you say “Yes”, you don’t get the guarantee that you will receive that imagined reality either.
 All you get to do is to choose to try. . . or not.
 Just like the rest of life.

-In Part II of this series, I will bring up ways to clear up thinking about whether to stay in relationships when your needs are or are not being met in the relationship.
+In Do I want to be in this relationship Part II I identify a way to decide whether to stay in relationships when your needs are not being met in the relationship.